symfony/symfony-docs/testing.rst

 via the ``vendor/autoload.php`` file (as configured by default in the ``phpunit.xml.dist`` file).

-You can also limit a test run to a directory or only a specific test file:
+You can also limit a test run to a directory or a specific test file:

 .. code-block:: terminal